datarchy/blog/content/code/20200827_load_partitioned_json/index.md

 So far, we have identified three different issues related to loading partitioned JSON data in Spark :
 * **Issue 1** : Spark will run partition discovery jobs each time we load the data (depends on the number of folders).
 * **Issue 2** : Also, Spark will launch a job that will scan the whole dataset in order to infer the schema.
-* **Issue 3** : Partition pruning through predicate pushdown is disabled, despite the fact that Spark has collected all the meta-data needed.
+* **Issue 3** : Predicate pushdown is disabled, although Spark has collected all the meta-data needed.

 In the next section, we'll try to cover some solutions to these issues.